 Confuse: painless YAML config files¶

 Confuse is a configuration library for Python that uses YAML.
-It takes care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.
+It takes care of defaults, overrides, type checking, command-line integration, environment variable support, human-readable errors, and standard OS-specific locations.

 What It Does¶